rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 2024-01-01 00:00:00+01:00               28.78
 ====================================  =======

-The reason for the higher price in the previous example, is that, there, it is weighted with the *energy* in each period.
+The reason for the higher price in the previous example, is that, there, the price is weighted with the *energy* in each period.
 We had more energy in the expensive quarters, and less in the cheaper ones, which results in a higher price for the entire year.

 -----------------------------
 Resampling with ``portfolyo``